Dani3lSun/apex-plugin-apexscreencapture/README.md

 - **Background color** - Canvas background color, if none is specified in DOM.
 Set undefined for transparent
 - **Width** - Width in pixels (default screen width)
 - **Height** - Height in pixels (default screen height)
+- **Image Mime-Type** - Mime-Type of the resulting screenshot image
 - **Letter rendering** - Whether to render each letter separately
 - **Allow taint** - Whether to allow cross-origin images to taint the canvas
 - **Logging** - Whether to log events in the console